 - The hunting rifle in Left 4 Dead.

-- All of the stronger weapons in Left 4 Dead can overpenetrate, with varying amounts of effectiveness (from the "goes through anything, including walls" hunting rifle to the "as many zombies are within 50 meters" shotgun.
+- All of the stronger weapons in Left 4 Dead can overpenetrate, with varying amounts of effectiveness, from the "goes through anything, including walls" hunting rifle to the "as many zombies are within 50 meters" shotguns.
 Makes fighting those 30+ hordes of zombies easier than you'd think.

 - Team Fortress 2: